wxs/cherylhsu.ca/content/post/2021-05-09-whole-fragments-of-time.md

 a clearing for an *event,*\
 an event that is impossible to forecast or predict.

-and here, where the veil shimmers,\
+and here where the veil shimmers,\
-what is revealed,\
+what always is,\
 becomes transparent.\
 \
 we are always coming home\
 to the radical unfolding of the Present.

 \--